 Weak Point Detector

 While the tripod is quite useful, it only has two main rank upgrades.
-Rank one offers a 30% crit rate increase, allowing the player to hit deadly critical hits towards enemies, while rank two bumps the crit rate up even higher, defeating them even faster.
+Rank one offers a 30% crit rate increase, allowing the player to hit deadly critical hits toward enemies, while rank two bumps the crit rate up even higher, defeating them even faster.

 Lastly, the tripod Pure Excellence is a bit of an unusual one, as its main aim is to let the player stand in the middle of the battlefield, all the while slowly gathering energy, which, when unleashed, will launch the player up into the air and cause them to perform one swift kick, rendering enemies useless.